 Historically, she had been healthy with no known exposure to rodenticide or other toxins.
-She did frequent parks and it is possible she could have ingested something while there.
+She did frequent parks and it is possible she could have ingested something while at one of them.

 Upon presentation to the ER at DoveLewis, the dog was found to have muffled heart and lung sounds ventrally in addition to her tachycardia and tachypnea.
 Thoracic auscultation also revealed harsh lung sounds dorsally with a few crackles heard.
-Flow by oxygen was started at the time of admit, and she was given 30mg vitamin K1 SQ in the event that this was a rodenticide coagulopathy.
+Flow by oxygen was started at the time of admit, and she was given 30mg vitamin K1 subcutaneously in the event the cause of the hemorrhage was anticoagulant rodenticide coagulopathy.
 Additional diagnostics were performed, including a baseline PCV/TS (25/5.0) and blood type (DEA 1.1 +).
 A FAST scan revealed a moderate amount of pleural effusion, but no free abdominal or pericardial fluid was seen.

-Although there was no definitive proof, this patient was treated as an anti-coagulant rodenticide toxicity.
-When caught early this can be a very simple toxicity to treat, but if enough time passes without treatment (3-4 days), consequences can be dire and treatment becomes more extensive (and more expensive).
+Although there was no definitive proof, this patient responded well to treatment for anti-coagulant rodenticide toxicity.
+When caught early this can be a very simple toxicity to treat, but if enough time passes without treatment (3-4 days), consequences can be dire and treatment becomes more extensive (and expensive).
 It is a case in which transfusion medicine is a crucial part of treatment.
-This is the main focus of this case study; however, below is a review of the other facets of treatment.
+This is the main focus of this case study; however, below is a review of the other aspects of treatment.

 Within three days of ingestion:

 Other possible therapies include oxygen supplementation and appropriate centesis as needed.
 In this case, and other similar cases, we do not pursue thoracocentesis unless there is significant respiratory distress.
-The hope is that the body will autotransfuse and regain the RBCs lost into the body cavity involved.
-If thoracocentesis is necessary, then this blood can be re-transfused as necessary.
+The hope is that the body will reabsorb the RBCs lost into the body cavity involved.
+If thoracocentesis is necessary, then this blood can be autotransfused as necessary.
+Care must be taken to maintain sterility when handling blood for autotransfusion.
+When administering autotransfused blood it is important to use a blood filter to catch any particles or clots that may have formed prior to collection.
 This blood should be mixed with an anticoagulant such as ACD at a ratio of 1ml ACD to 7-8ml of blood.
 This will minimize the formation of micro-fibrin clots.
-One concern when removing this blood from the chest or other body cavity is that the space will simply refill with more blood with nothing gained.

 Transfusion with plasma and/or RBCs is not something that is performed regularly in general practice and can be a bit daunting to team members.
 These patients are often referred for transfusion.
 Although this is ideal, some clients are unable or unwilling to pursue referral.
 In these cases, in-clinic transfusion becomes imperative and can be lifesaving.
 I am hoping to simplify this process and set some minds at ease.

 All blood products must be administered through a blood filter.
 This can be provided by the blood bank providing the blood.
-The patient’s regular IV fluids should be stopped, or run through a separate IV catheter than the blood product to avoid adverse effects on the red blood cells being transfused.
-Once this is done, the transfusion can be started.
-The rate should be started slowly at 1ml/kg for the first 30 minutes with the goal being to administer the entire volume within four hours.
-Any transfusion lasting longer than four hours can put the blood at risk of contamination.
+The patient’s regular IV fluids should be stopped, or run through a separate IV catheter than the blood product.
+The transfusion should be started slowly at a rate of 0.5-1ml/kg for the first 30 minutes with the goal being to administer the entire volume within four hours.
+Any transfusion lasting longer than four hours can put the blood at risk of contamination and bacterial growth.
 If the transfusion is going well after 30 minutes, the rate can be incrementally increased to as high of a rate as the patient can safely tolerate.
 Monitoring involves obtaining a TPR every 15 minutes for the first hour then hourly after that time.
 If the patient is going to have a reaction, it is most likely to occur during the first hour.

 Once the transfusion is finished, the patients IV fluids can be restarted and the PCV/TS and/or clotting times can be rechecked within an hour.
 The process, from start to finish, generally takes about five hours with the first hour being the most intensive.